2021/22 winners of Step into the NHS secondary schools' competition

 Regional winners

 We received some fantastic entries from all over England, and chose the best from each region.
 Each regional winner receives a 'regional winner' certificate, a £25 Amazon voucher and an exciting goody bag.
-Highly commended certificates were also sent to entries on regional shortlists.
+Highly commended and 'best in school' certificates have also been awarded.

 East Midlands